 'Welcome to the Ainsworth Manor, Mr. Belanger.
 It is a pleasure to meet you', he said in a salutation that was indifferent, as he shook my hand.

 'Yes Mr. Belanger, and do forgive my impudent oversight and ken, for impropriety is not a common consuetude with me.
-Ever since I have begun to suffer degrees of hysteria, I have not been the same lately', he responded.
+Ever since I have begun to suffer degrees of hysteria, I have not been the same lately'.

 'Degrees of hysteria you say, Sir Ainsworth?
 What exactly do you mean by that inusitate declaration?'
 I asked deliberately.

-'Oh pardon me, you do not know Mr. Belanger, I was referring to my—how would I call it, my sweer episodes of delirium that Dr. Remington had diagnosed me having', he replied.
+'Oh pardon me, you do not know Mr. Belanger, I was referring to my—how would I call it, my profound episodes of delirium that Dr. Remington had diagnosed me having', he replied.

-'You look too gaunt and frail in your features Sir Ainsworth.
-Good God, but you must be suffering from some physical illness also', I rejoined.
+'You look too gaunt and frail in your all-overish features Sir Ainsworth.
+Good God, but you must be suffering from some physical illness also'.

 'I suffer from an acute form of an unknown disease that has begun to disable my functions.
-You see the bright light triggers forthwith my hypersensitivity, the warmth my body temperature, the sounds my sentience.
+You see the bright light triggers forthwith my hypersensitivity, the warmth, my body temperature, the sounds, my sentience.
 It is the ingravescent atrophy of my affliction and foreseeable athanasy.
 Even the thonest dews of besprenged rain I can perceive.
-Oh do I seem so pale and feeble to you?'
+Oh, do I seem pale, feeble and sweer to you?'
 He explained and then asked, with a sudden sullenness that shent him.

-'If I must be truthful, then yes Sir Ainsworth', I answered.
+'If I must be truthful, then yes Sir Ainsworth'.

 'It is not often that I have visitors anymore, Mr. Belanger, and I dread to stare into a mirror.
 After all, mirrors are nothing more than the representation of self-conceit.
-Now, you are probably wondering, why I summoned you in the first place to the estate', he said.
+Now, you are probably wondering, why I summoned you in the first place to the estate'.